criography/mail-add-sender/README.md

 # Mail Add Sender

-Adds a Sender header to every outgoing Wordpress email if it does not already have one.
+Adds a Sender header to every outgoing Wordpress email if it does not already have one, to make it work with Exim and similar.

 This small plugin is originally authored by [Simon Lehmann](https://github.com/simonlmn).
 I'm adding here for so it can be pulled by Composer.